National Disability AI and Enabling Technology Virtual Summit 2026

 For people with Intellectual and Developmental Disabilities to have and use the same amount of technology the average American does to enhance their independence and self-determination.

-Over the past two and a half years of the COVID Pandemic we have trained 5,000 people
+Over the past five years of the COVID Pandemic we have trained 7,000 people

 0